stitchfix/merch_calendar/README.md

 ### Merch retail calendar

-Merch calendars have their first month in February, and the last (12th) month is in January of the following year.
+Retail calendars have their first month in February, and the last (12th) month is in January of the following year.

 ```ruby